Kokoro: Title

-Along with Osamu Dazai's No Longer Human, Kokoro is one of the best-selling novels of all time in Japan, having sold more than seven million copies in the country as of 2016.

-Premise

-The work deals with the transition from the Japanese Meiji society to the modern era, by exploring the friendship between a young man and an older man he calls "Sensei" ("teacher" or "master").
-It continues the theme of isolation developed in Natsume's immediately preceding works, here in the context of interwoven strands of egotism and guilt, as opposed to shame.
-Other important themes in the novel include the changing times (particularly the modernization of Japan in the Meiji era), the changing roles and ideals of women, and intergenerational change in values, the role of family, the importance of the self versus the group, the cost of weakness, and identity.

 Structure

-Kokoro is written as three parts.
-The first two are told from the perspective of the narrator, relating his memories of Sensei, an older man who was a friend and mentor during his university days.
-Part three, which makes up the latter half of the novel, is a long confessional letter written by Sensei to the narrator.
+Kokoro consists of three parts.
+The first two are told from the perspective of the younger man, relating his memories of an older man who was a friend and mentor during his university days whom he addresses as "Sensei".
+Part three, which makes up the second half of the novel, is a long confessional letter written by Sensei to the narrator.
 In this letter Sensei reveals, in keeping with an earlier promise, the full story of his past.

 Plot

-"Part I – “Sensei and I"
+Part I: "Sensei and I"

 The narrator has been left on his own in Kamakura after his friend, who invited him to vacation there, is called home by his family.
-One day, after finishing his usual swim in the sea, he takes notice of a man in the changing house who's there with a foreign guest, preparing to head for the water.
+One day, after finishing his usual swim in the sea, he takes notice of a man in the changing house who is being accompanied by a foreign guest, preparing to head for the water.
 He sees the same man each day thereafter, though no longer with his foreign companion.
-After some days, he finds occasion to make the man's acquaintance.
+After some days, he finds an occasion to make the man's acquaintance.
 As they grow closer, he comes to refer to the man as “Sensei.”

 On parting in Kamakura, as Sensei prepares to return home to Tokyo, the narrator asks if he can call on Sensei at his home sometime.
 He receives an affirmative, though less enthusiastic than hoped for, response.
 Several weeks after his own return to Tokyo, he makes an initial visit, only to find Sensei away.
 On his next visit, when he again finds Sensei away, he learns from Sensei's wife that Sensei makes monthly visits to the gravesite of a friend.

 Over subsequent months and years, through periodic visits, the narrator comes to know Sensei and his wife quite well.
 At the same time, Sensei insists on maintaining a certain distance.
 He refuses to talk of his deceased friend and is reluctant to explain his own reclusion and lack of occupation.
-He also cautions the narrator that intimacy and admiration will only lead to future disillusionment and disdain.
+He also cautions the narrator that intimacy and admiration will only lead to disillusionment and disdain.
 However, he does promise that one day, when the time is right, he will divulge in full the story of his past.